josh-stancombe/Number-Guess-Game/README.md

-# Word-Guess-Game
+# Number-Guess-Game

+## General Notes:
-This is my first GitHub commit.
+- This is my first Python GitHub commit
+- You will need to run this application in a Python 3 compiler / IDE.

+## Description:
-This Repository will contain a very basic game I coded in Python.
-I coded this as part of a Python fundamentals course on Udemy.
-The object of the game is to guess the correct number between 1 - 100.
+- This application is a basic game I coded in Python 3.
+- This was developed as part of a Python fundamentals course on Udemy.
+- The object of the game is to guess the correct number between 1 - 100.